PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-kilibanks/Week3-Assignment.md

 - Configure basic routing using React Router

 ### Task 2: Component Architecture
+- component for site navigation
-- Create reusable UI components:
+  - `Footer` coCreate reusable UI components:
   - `Button` component with different variants (primary, secondary, danger)
   - `Card` component for displaying content in a boxed layout
-  - `Navbar` component for site navigation
-  - `Footer` component with links and copyright information
+  - `Navbar` mponent with links and copyright information
 - Implement a layout component that includes the Navbar and Footer
 - Use props to make components customizable and reusable